Joshua Walker - Custom Home Builder, Real Estate Developer, Designer and Investor - 1972 -

 Dictionary of North Carolina Biography: Vol. 6, T-Z - Google Books

-- During the first stages of the conflict (border wars of 1750) the most famous Indian fighter of the (Walker) clan was John, the third son of the original emigrant from Ulster.
+- During the first stages of the conflict (border wars of 1750s) the most famous Indian fighter of the (Walker) clan was John.

 - By 1788 this John Walker was listed in the community records as a ranger, that is, a man detailed to stay more or less permanently in the woods to wait for and deal with Indian raiders.